Product

 Looking Forward: The Next Phase

-With three major US metropolitan areas now operational, we're preparing for our next expansion phase.
-International cities present even greater challenges—different architectural traditions, varying urban planning philosophies, and completely different environmental contexts.
+With multiple major US metropolitan areas now operational, we're preparing for our next expansion phase.
+International cities present even greater challenges-different architectural traditions, varying urban planning philosophies, and completely different environmental contexts.

 But we're not intimidated by these challenges anymore.
 Each expansion has made our platform more robust, more adaptable, and more capable of understanding the rich diversity of human environments.
 The goal isn't just to add more cities-it's to build truly global geographic intelligence that serves communities worldwide.